dubtran/hypemergence/README.md

 ###Final project for Zipfian Academy: predicting emerging artists from HypeM's Latest Blogged Artists
 --------------------------------------

-HypeMergence is a web app that displays a rank of how emerging artists collected from [Hypem's Latest Blogged](http://hypem.com/latest/noremix) will be.
-The rank is derived from a support vector machine classification on data from [Echonest](http://the.echonest.com/) and [Next Big Sound(NBS)](https://www.nextbigsound.com/).
+HypeMergence is a web app that displays a rank of how emerging artists, collected from [Hypem's Latest Blogged](http://hypem.com/latest/noremix), will be.
+Their rank is derived from a support vector machine classification on data from [Echonest](http://the.echonest.com/) and [Next Big Sound(NBS)](https://www.nextbigsound.com/).

 Artists are ranked, from left to right, according to their probablity of being an emerging artist.
 Emerging artists are labeled in yellow, whereas artists in white are unfortunately not so much.